Charles J. Hamilton, Jr.

 - Board of Managers of the Harvard Club of New York City.

-He has served as a trustee of Harvard Law School Association of New York City, Inc. and Interest on Lawyer Account Fund of the State of New York (lOLA) (Appointment by Governor Mario M. Cuomo; 1984-1987).
+He has served as a trustee of Harvard Law School Association of New York City, Inc. and the New York Interest on Lawyer Account Fund of the State of New York (lOLA) (Appointment by Governor Mario M. Cuomo; 1984-1987).

 Mr. Hamilton is a member of the American Law Institute (ALI), the American Bar Association, the National Bar Association, and the Association of the Bar of the City of New York.
 He has served on the faculty of the Practicing Law Institute's (PLI) program in Commercial Real Estate Financing.